-Budget at least two hours to stroll through—more if you linger in each and every gallery.
+Budget at least two hours to stroll through—more if you linger in every gallery and make use of the interactive elements.
 Pick your way through the gift shop's clutter to find local designer Alan Chan's T-shirts, shot glasses, and notebooks.
 His retro-kitsch aesthetic is based on 1940s cigarette-girl images.
 To get here from the Tsim Sha Tsui MTR walk along Cameron Road, then left for a block along Chatham Road South.
 A signposted overpass takes you to the museum.

 Dec 13, 2004